 London lifestyle & travels with kids and babies

-Climate changing is real and so is our anxiety and concerns.
+Climate changing is real and so are our anxiety and concerns.
 Awareness, careful choices, continuous education, supporting the right NGOs have never been more important.
 Just like understanding well the benefits of sustainable tourism, including nature, wildlife and supporting local communities.

-This year I steered to a pescatarian diet, joined Greenpeace, continued recycling lots, offsetting flights and questioning again the way we travel.
+In 2020 I steered to a pescatarian diet, joined Greenpeace, continued recycling, offsetting flights and questioning again the way we travel.
 We own an eco-travel book guide for over 15 years thanks to friends and used it whenever we had the chance.
 Sustainable travel helps hugely and it’s the way to go about the right way, wildlife, environment and local communities.
 In 2018, tourism & travel was an $8.8 TRILLION dollar contributor to the global economy.
 Tourism has created over 300 million jobs and was beyond the growth of the GDP for the eighth consecutive year.
 Sustainable tourism generates more local jobs, improves the quality of work, provides entrepreneurial opportunities and a positive buzz inside its community.
 It protects, preserves and strengthen local culture, heritage and traditions.

 What are the differences between ecotourism and sustainable tourism?
 Industry consensus agrees ecotourism is more focused on ecological conservation and educating travellers on local environments and natural surroundings, whereas sustainable tourism focuses on travel that has minimal impact on the environment and local communities.